amarquezj/PHP-exercise/README.md

 Once all of this is installed open a terminal locate yourself in the PHP-Exercise folder and run `composer update`

-## Setup

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

 ## Setup database

 For the sake of the exercise MYSQL workbench can be used. -> https://www.mysql.com/products/workbench/

 In order to import the database content open a SQL tab and copy and execute the content of InitExercise.sql file located in app/database folder.
 This will create the schema exercise_php, the table users and insert 3 rows in the table.

+## Setup Project

+Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

 ## Server Requirements